Difference between MBA, Masters in Fin ...

 Step 3 – Execute proper Processes.
 Diligently perform all the steps to avoid traps and maximize efficiency.
 Remember to use the provided calculator if warranted.
 You don’t have to do the mental math in this section as you do for the qualitative section.

 Step 4 – Always confirm that you are making progress toward a solution.
 Allow a maximum of a single calm reread, recalculate, or tactical reset for any two-part analysis problem.
-If you find yourself going back and forth between answer choices, that is a clear indicator that you have to move on.
-Remember that because of the unique format of the executive assessment, you can return to the question later on in the half as long as your pacing can allow it.
+Going back and forth between answer choices is a clear indicator that you have to move on.
+Remember that because of the unique format of the executive assessment, you can return to the question later on in half as long as your pacing can allow it.

 Consider this the primary format: Estimate, Eliminate, Guess, and move on in under 30 seconds to gain in your section pacing if you are not at that 12-15 minutes in the first half pace and 15-18 minutes in the second half pace.

-A four-person committee is to be formed from eight coworkers consisting of four technicians; Pamela, Salma, Val, and Tevin; three marketers, Devin, Galvin, and Reid; and one middle manager, Merge.
-The committee requires one of each of the eligible employee types to be included.
-If Tevin is in the committee, then Galvin must be as well and if Val is not on the committee, then Reid cannot be either.
+A four-person committee will be formed from eight coworkers consisting of four technicians; Pamela, Salma, Val, and Tevin; three marketers, Devin, Galvin, and Reid; and one middle manager, Merge.
+The committee requires one of the eligible employee types to be included.
+If Tevin is on the committee, then Galvin must be as well, and if Val is not, then Reid cannot be either.

-Provided that each of the above statements is true, select one technician and one marketer who cannot be selected for the committee simultaneously.
+If each of the above statements is true select one technician and one marketer who cannot be selected for the committee simultaneously.
 Select one in each column.

 $$\begin{array}{c|c|c} &\textbf{Marketer} & \textbf{Technician}\\\hline